apache/flink-cdc/docs/content/connectors/oceanbase-cdc.md

 3. Create a user in the tenant you want to monitor, this is used to read data for snapshot and change event.

-4. Get the `rootservice_list`.
+4. For users of OceanBase Community Edition, you need to get the `rootserver-list`.
 You can use the following command to get the value:

     ```shell
     mysql> show parameters like 'rootservice_list';
     ```

+   For users of OceanBase Enterprise Edition, you need to get the `config-url`.
+You can use the following command to get the value:

+    ```shell
+    mysql> show parameters like 'obconfig_url';
+    ```

-5. Setup OceanBase LogProxy following the [quick start](https://github.com/oceanbase/oblogproxy#quick-start).
+6. Setup OceanBase LogProxy.
+For users of OceanBase Community Edition, you can follow the [quick start](https://github.com/oceanbase/oblogproxy#quick-start).

 How to create a OceanBase CDC table
 ----------------